IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 ## Approaches of KNN Classifier:

+## KNN Classifier Methods

 ### Approach 1: Simple Weightage Algorithm

-- Use `GetPredictedInputValues` with `SelectBestClassification`, a simple weightage algorithm.
+Utilizes the `GetPredictedInputValues` method in conjunction with `SelectBestClassification`, implementing a simple weightage algorithm.
-- Measure metrics: `LeastValue` or `ComputeCosineSimilarity`.
+Measure metrics available: `LeastValue` and `ComputeCosineSimilarity`.

+#### Distance Table Methods
+- **LeastValue:** Computes the shortest difference between a single value and a sequence of values.
+- **ComputeCosineSimilarity:** Calculates cosine similarity between two sets.

 ### Approach 2: SoftMax Algorithm

-- Use `PredictWithSoftmax` with `CalculateSoftmaxWeights`, a SoftMax algorithm.
+Employs the `PredictWithSoftmax` method alongside `CalculateSoftmaxWeights`, representing a SoftMax algorithm.
-- Measure metric: `ComputeCosineSimilarity`.
+Measure metric available: `ComputeCosineSimilarity`.

+#### Distance Table Method
+- **GetDistanceTableforCosine:** Computes the cosine similarity between a classified sequence and an unclassified sequence, generating a distance table.

+#### Additional Method for Probability
+- **Softmax:** Normalizes weights into probabilities across classes using the Softmax function.

 ## Methods in Brief: